Badr-MOUFAD/DataCamp-Emines/README.md

-# DataCamp-Emines
+# DataCamp-EMINES

-repo containing assignment for the data camp week at EMINES
+repo containing assignments for the data camp week at EMINES